OT-CONTAINER-KIT/redis-operator/README.md

 Redis Operator deploy and manage the Redis instances in form of **cluster** or **Master and Slave** depending upon on your configuration

+Things you should know about Redis Operator:-
+- 3 is a minimum number of Redis instances.
+- Redis 5.0 is the minimum supported version.
+- Redis Operator is not a distributed system.
+It leverages a simple leader election protocol.
+You can run multiple instances of Redis Operator.